Gemini for TV arrives on Google TV Streamer; needs HDMI, HDCP 1.3+ and internet

 Gemini for TV will be rolling out "over the next few weeks" to Google TV Streamer devices, so don't worry if you don't have it on your device yet.

-Will your living room finally get Gemini?
-Starting today, Google TV Streamer devices begin receiving Gemini for TV, extending the service beyond the handful of smart TVs that carried it since September.
-All that’s required is a TV with an HDMI port, a streamer that supports HDCP 1.3 or later, and a stable internet connection.
+It looks like your living room might finally get Gemini.
+As of today Google TV Streamer boxes are getting the Gemini for TV update, pushing the feature past the few smart TV models that have had it since September.
+All you need is a TV with an HDMI jack, a streamer that can handle HDCP 1.3 or newer, and a decent internet connection.

 Common Questions Answered